 The Medi-Lite project

-The Medi-Lite project is inspired by the analysis of the numerous studies in the scientific literature that have demonstrated the beneficial role of the Mediterranean diet against chronic-degenerative diseases.
+The Medi-Lite project is based on the analysis of numerous scientific studies that have demonstrated the protective effects of the Mediterranean against chronic-degenerative diseases.

-This has led to the development of indices that can numerically calculate a population’s adherence to the Mediterranean diet.
+This has led to the development of dietary scores that assess, through a numerical score, the degree of adherence to the Mediterranean diet of a population.

-Hence the idea of developing a practical, simple and applicable tool at the individual level to assess adherence to the Mediterranean diet, using only the data present in the literature of daily and/or weekly consumption of groups typical food stuff and not of the Mediterranean diet.
+Hence the idea of developing a practical, easy and evidence-based tool for assessing the adherence to the Mediterranean diet at an individual level, using data of daily and/or weekly consumption of typical and non-typical Mediterranean foods available in the literature.

-The absolutely innovative aspect was the possibility to measure and quantify the complex concept of adherence to the Mediterranean diet, linking it with health indicators.
+The absolutely innovative aspect was the possibility to measure and quantify the complex concept of adherence to the Mediterranean diet, linking it to health indicators.

-Starting from the studies present in the meta-analysis on the Mediterranean diet and the state of health published in 2014, the values chosen as a threshold to determine adherence to the Mediterranean diet were first extracted from each individual study.
+The Medi-Lite score has been developed starting from the scientific studies included in the meta-analysis on Mediterranean diet and health status published in 2014.
+First of all, the amounts chosen as cut-offs for determining adherence to the Mediterranean diet were extracted from each individual study.

-Subsequently, the average food consumption of all the values obtained from the studies taken into account was calculated and the values obtained for the number of subjects included in each study were weighted.
+Subsequently, the median amounts of foods consumed were calculated and the values obtained were weighted for the number of subjects enrolled in each study.

-Finally, for each food group considered in the questionnaire, the average value of all weighted medians with the addition of 2 standard deviations .
-The values identified by the 2 standard deviations have been rounded and chosen as threshold values to define three categories of consumption for each food group.
+Finally, for each food group considered in the questionnaire, the mean value of all of weighted medians and the 2 standard deviations were calculated.
+The values identified by the two standard deviations were rounded and chosen as threshold values to define three categories of consumption for each food group.

-Foralcohol, the categories relating to the alcohol unit (1 alcohol unit plus 12 g of alcohol) were used, attributing 2 points to the average category (1–2 units of alcohol/die) of consumption, 1 point to the lowest category (1 alcohol unit/die) and 0 points to the highest consumption category (2>units of alcohol/die).
+For alcohol, the categories related to the alcohol unit were used (1 alcohol unit = 12 g of alcohol), by giving 2 points to the middle category (1–2 alcohol units/d), 1 point to the lowest category (1 alcohol unit/d) and 0 point to the highest category (>2 alcohol units/d) of consumption.

-Finally, 2 points were awarded for regular use of olive oil, 1 point for frequent use and 0 points for occasional use.
+Finally, 2 points were assigned for regular use of olive oil, 1 point for frequent use and 0 point for occasional use.

-The final score, obtained from the sum of all these scores, will range from 0 (low adherence) to 18 (high adherence)
+The final score, obtained by summing these values, varies from 0 (low adherence) to 18 (high adherence).

 © Copyright 2018 University of Florence